dongshuyan/u2-utorrent/README.md

 1. Path for "resume.dat".
 2. User's API
 3. Wait time, which depends on the local network speed.
 I used 2s which worked.

+After making these changes, run by `python Tracker.py`